localstack/localstack.github.io/content/community/index.md

 The LocalStack community focuses on servicing the users, contributors and the open-source culture that has heralded our flagship open-source software!
 Our community works together on multiple fronts: filing issues and creating pull requests, providing community support to users, advocating for its adoption among the wider community, and helping us further innovate our project.

-The community page aims to serve our diverse contributors to discover ways in which they can involve with the rest of the community, stay up-to-date with the recent news and events, and discover how they can contribute to our projects.
+The community page aims to serve our diverse contributors to discover ways in which they can engage with the rest of the community, stay up-to-date with the recent news and events, and discover how they can contribute to our projects.

 ## Get involved